-Objective - Allow for the development of residential and community uses at a density of up to 2 units per acre in areas on the fringe of the built-up area in the south and north ends of the existing residential strips where public services can be reasonably provided, but where public sewerage is not available and is not likely to be available in the foreseeable future (see Figure 2.2).
+Objective - Allow for the development of residential and community uses at a density of up to 2 units per acre in areas on the fringe of the built-up area where public services can be reasonably provided, but where public sewerage is not available and is not likely to be available in the foreseeable future (see Figure 2.3).
 New development should be designed to minimize the number of vehicular access points to existing collector or other through roads.
 Shared driveways should be encouraged by providing a 20% reduction in lot size and road frontage.
-Based on public input, areas in the Auburn Lake Watershed were not included.

-Allowed Uses - The Residential Development District generally follows the boundaries of the Rural Residential Zoning District, in effect at the time of the 2021 Comprehensive Plan update.
+Allowed Uses - The Residential Development District generally follows the boundaries of the Rural Residential Zoning District, in effect at the time of the 2021 Comprehensive Plan update (see appendix ).
 The following general types of uses should be allowed within the Low-Density Development District:

 - Low Density Residential Dwellings

 - Home occupations

 - Community services and government uses

-- Agriculture

-- Small retail shops less than 3,000 square feet or 1.5 times the average size of the home within Village Overlay Neighborhoods.
+- Agriculture - Small retail shops less than 3,000 square feet or 1.5 times the average size of the home within Village Overlay Neighborhoods.